opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     **optional**
     Indicates that the party is not officially recognized by a local, state, or federal organization but, rather, is a "write-in" in jurisdictions which allow candidates to free-form enter their political affiliation (boolean).

-created_at
-    Time that this object was created at in the system.

-updated_at
-    Time that this object was last updated in the system.

-sources
-    **optional**
-    **repeated**
-    List of sources used in assembling this object.
-Has the following properties:

-    url
-        URL of the resource.
-    note
-        **optional**
-        Description of what this source was used for.

-extras
-    Common to all Open Civic Data types, the value is a key-value store suitable for storing arbitrary information not covered elsewhere.

 Sample Party
 ++++++++++++